COPYRIGHT © 2021 MILLSTREAM SPEEDWAY

 He also logged one runner-up finish, one third, three fourths and a fifth in limited appearances over three seasons.

 But he certainly became a part of the local racing legacy that has spanned over 42 years.

-(MORE HISTORY UPDATES TO COME. - Send us any information or photos you have regarding the history of the track at E-mail: email@example.com Thanks.)
+(MORE HISTORY UPDATES TO COME. - Send us any information or photos you have regarding the history of the track to: firstname.lastname@example.org Thanks.)